Course Equivalency Guides

 - WITH VALIDATION—some courses may have limited application to specific equivalent courses taught at Drake as upper-division within the College of Business and Public Administration.
 A student must validate the course credit earned from another institution to demonstrate acquisition of knowledge.
 Three methods are used for validation: passing a higher level course at Drake within the same department, Challenge Testing, and CLEP examinations, when appropriate.

-If your school is not listed below, use the DMACC guide as comparison for similar courses at your institution.
+If your school is not listed below, use the DMACC articulation agreement as comparison for similar courses at your institution.

 Note: These transfer of credit guides provide information on how courses offered by another institution correspond to courses offered at Drake University.
 Representatives from each undergraduate College and School determine how each course will apply toward your specific major and degree program at Drake.